What are Index Funds and Asset Classes Investing?

 Of the vast world of index funds, you decide how simple or how complex you want your investment portfolio to be.

 One can obtain an adequately diversified portfolio with as few as two or three diversified index funds.
-In a recent Forbes article, Rick Ferri wrote about Three Simple Index Fund Portfolios.
+In a Forbes article, Rick Ferri wrote about Three Simple Index Fund Portfolios.

 For those who desire a more exhaustive diversification, a portfolio of eight to ten or more index funds is possible.
 After a certain point, it’s debatable how much diversification benefit there is to adding more funds.

-How diversified do I need to be?
+How diversified does my index fund portolio need to be?

 Most researchers agree that twenty to thirty individual stocks, representing a variety of sizes and industries, provide sufficient diversification.
 Each additional stock beyond that point offers marginal benefit.
 Now, think about a diversified index mutual fund with hundreds of holdings and you realize you don’t need to own more than a few diversified index funds.

-What are the Best Index Funds?
+Is There a List of the Best Index Funds?

-Asset Classes and Index Fund Investing
+Asset Classes and Index Fund List

 U. S. Total Stock Market Index Funds